SriVigneswaran7/ChefScale/README.md

 ## Multithreading / Background Tasks

-I implemented a robust **Cooking Timer** feature in `RecipeViewModel.kt` using structured coroutines to satisfy the requirement for meaningful background processing (LO2).
+I implemented a robust **Cooking Timer** feature in `RecipeViewModel.kt` using structured coroutines to satisfy the requirement for meaningful background processing.
 The entire countdown runs off the main thread, preventing the UI from freezing.

+### Rationale for AndroidViewModel

+The `AndroidViewModel` was specifically required to handle the final timer action.
+It allows the `RecipeViewModel.kt` to securely access the necessary Application Context needed to integrate with the system service (`RingtoneManager`) and trigger the audible timer alert, demonstrating secure integration with Android APIs.

 ### 1. Coroutine Control (Job and Lifecycle)